 Snake Feeding Habits

-As we have mentioned earlier, snakes can sometimes become aggressive as they are in food mode.
-Therefore, you should mentally train your snake that it is not always feeding time whenever you open its enclosure.
+As we have mentioned earlier, snakes can sometimes become aggressive as they are in

 It is a controversial subject when we talk about feeding your snake inside an enclosure versus feeding it in a designated area.
 The biggest disadvantage of feeding your snake inside its enclosure is that it associates “eating” whenever you open its enclosure.